Why captions and subtitles matter

 Both display spoken dialogue and can be used for localization (translation) into different languages.

-Captions and subtitles share some undeniable differences.
 Captions are primarily for accessibility, including audio descriptions for the hearing impaired, while subtitles are designed for language translation for viewers who can hear the audio but need a different language.
 Captions include dialogue, sound effects, speaker identification, and background noises, whereas subtitles only transcribe spoken dialogue.
 Captions can be toggled on or burned into the video, while subtitles are usually toggled on and off.
 Finally, captions are mainly in the same language as the original content, while subtitles are often translated into multiple languages.